REGULATIONS

 2008 to 2018: The 17th Edition

-• 2008 — 17th Edition published.
-BS 7671:2008.
+• January 2008 — 17th Edition published.
+BS 7671:2008 (the red cover).
 A major revision with extensive restructuring to align with CENELEC HD 60364.
 Significant changes included expanded RCD requirements, new requirements for maximum disconnection times, and updated cable sizing guidance.

 • 2011 — Amendment 1.
 Introduced the requirement for metal consumer units in domestic premises (Regulation 421.1.201) following concerns about fire risks from plastic consumer units.
 Required all consumer units in domestic premises to comply with BS EN 61439-3.

-• 2013 — Part P revised.
-The scope of notifiable work under Part P was simplified.
-The list of notifiable work was streamlined, making it easier for electricians and homeowners to understand what requires notification.
+• August 2013 — Amendment 2, and Part P revised.
+Amendment 2 to BS 7671:2008 was issued in August 2013.
+Separately, the scope of notifiable work under Part P was simplified the same year — the list of notifiable work was streamlined, making it easier for electricians and homeowners to understand what requires notification.

 The 17th Edition was notable for the metal consumer unit requirement, which came about after research showed that plastic consumer units were contributing to fire development in domestic premises.
 The amendment effectively ended the use of plastic consumer unit enclosures in new domestic installations — a significant change for the industry.